Arc-Computer/arc-memory/README.md

 * **Enhance AI-generated code reviews.** Arc doesn't just comment on code—it provides rich contextual metadata that demonstrates why a change is safe (or isn't).
 * **Local-first, privacy-first.** All graph building runs locally; no proprietary code leaves your environment unless you explicitly share it.
 * **Built for high-stakes engineering.** Designed for fintech, blockchain, and payment-rail providers where understanding code changes is mission-critical.
+* **Agent-ready architecture.** The SDK provides a framework-agnostic interface for AI agents to access and reason over your codebase's history and structure.

 **Arc = memory + causal relationships + provenance—your knowledge foundation for the era of autonomous code.**